 An asemic textform generative system

-The origins of tianzige can be traced back to ancient China, where it was used as a tool for calligraphy practice.
+The origins of tianzige can be traced back to ancient China, where it served as a tool for calligraphy practice.
 Over time, tianzige became popular for use in both calligraphy and handwriting practice, particularly in education settings.
 It is still commonly used today, especially for teaching children how to write Chinese characters.
 This grid system provids a structure for calligraphers to practice their strokes and characters in a standardized and organized way.

 left > right ------ process of generating the asemic characters within the grid system